 Asset allocation by risk tolerance

-A young investor might have an extremely low tolerance for losses, leading them to have a higher allocation to less risky assets.
+A young investor might have an extremely low tolerance for losses, leading them to allocate more to less risky assets.
 On the other hand, a more risk-tolerant investor might choose to reduce their exposure to stocks and increase their allocations to bonds and cash if they had a recent life change (got married, lost their job, or had a baby).

 Asset allocation by age

-Age is another factor that investors should consider when setting their asset allocation strategy.
+Age is another factor investors should consider when setting their asset allocation strategy.
 For age-based asset allocation, younger investors should consider having a higher allocation to equities, while older investors nearing retirement should increase the fixed-income percentage of their portfolio.

 Related investing topics